top of page

 Aerobic Exercise

-3. Cycling or Stationary Biking: Cycling allows you to maintain cardiovascular fitness without putting excessive pressure on your feet.
+• Cycling or Stationary Biking: Maintains cardiovascular fitness without excessive foot pressure.

-5. Rowing: Rowing machines engage the upper and lower body, offering a low-impact workout that minimizes foot stress.
+• Rowing: Engages both upper and lower body, providing a low-impact workout that minimizes foot stress.

-For individuals with plantar fasciitis, it's important to introduce aerobic exercise to avoid exacerbating the condition gradually.
-To achieve optimum results, it is generally recommended to aim for at least 150 minutes of low-impact aerobic exercise per week, spread across several days.
-This could be broken down into 30 minutes daily, 5 days a week, or shorter sessions if needed.
+Gradually incorporate aerobic exercises to avoid worsening your condition.
+Aim for at least 150 minutes of low-impact aerobic exercise weekly, spread across several days.
+This could be 30 minutes daily for 5 days a week or shorter sessions if needed.

 References